Curriculum - Upper School - McDonogh School

 Community Service Requirements

 At McDonogh, students continue the tradition of our founder John McDonogh to “strive in the course of one’s life to do the greatest amount of good.”
 Upper School students are involved in numerous service projects that go well beyond fulfilling the 40 hours required for graduation.
 In addition to planting, weeding, and harvesting crops at Roots Farm, much of which is donated to the Maryland Food Bank and other outreach organizations, students work directly with those in need.
-Through community service, students learn many important life lessons as they expand their horizons.
+Through service facilitated in large part by our signature social impact program, Greatest Good McDonogh, students learn many important life lessons as they expand their horizons.

 Senior Project Requirement